AWS Security Pillar: A Well-Architected Cloud Environment

 When an adverse event or incident occurs, correct, efficient, and effective responses are essential.

 - Educate—Education for our incident response teams and security operations staff is crucial.
 If they do not understand the cloud, your services, or available information, they will not be able to respond effectively.

 - Prepare—Having plans and procedures is critical for effective responses.
 The teams must understand those plans and know what tools are available to be able to respond.

-- Simulate—The saying “practice makes perfect” holds true here.
-While responses will never be perfect, practice will help to continually improve.
+- Simulate—The saying “practise makes perfect” holds true here.
+While responses will never be perfect, practise will help to continually improve.

 - Iterate—Deconstruct the simulations and build automated responses.
 This allows incident response to start immediately as an incident occurs, rather than waiting for humans to intervene.

+Within the AWS ecosystem, various approaches can be employed to address your application security programme.
+Some approaches focus on technological solutions, while others emphasise the human and organisational aspects of AppSec.
+A balanced combination of both can help establish a robust application security framework.
 As more security breaches hit the news and data protection has become a key focus, meeting this pillar’s standard should always be in mind.
-Conformity can help you stay compliant to the well-architected framework with its 750+ best practice checks.
-As mentioned above, if you are interested in knowing how well-architected you are, see your own security posture in 15 minutes or less.
-Learn more by reading the other articles in the series, here are the links: 1) overview of all 5 pillars 2) operational excellence 3) performance efficiency 4) reliability 5) cost optimization.
+Trend can help you stay compliant to the well-architected framework with its 750+ best practise cheques.
+Learn more by reading the other articles in the series, here are the links: 1) Overview of all 5 pillars 2) Operational excellence 3) Performance efficiency 4) Reliability 5) Cost optimisation 6) Sustainability